Aries0331/Corgi-VoiceControl/README.md

 # Corgi

-Markerless AR combined with voice control
+Markerless Augmented Reality(AR) combined with voice control
+(Due to some technical reasons, voice control only implemented on marker based one...
+...Will keep working on it)

 ### Details:
 1. ```Corgi_Marker```: Well implemented maker based augmented reality with voice control